 • Best budget DSLR for beginners: Pentax K-70 – buy now

-If you’re buying for a younger person, or child, have a look at our guide to the best cameras for kids and teenagers.
+If you’re buying for a younger person, or child, see our guide to the best cameras for kids and teenagers.
 We also have guides to the best DSLRs and the best mirrorless cameras if you already know which type you want.

 Best camera for beginners overall: Canon EOS R50